estuary/docs/concepts.rst

 Flow's central concept is a **collection**: an append-only set of immutable JSON documents.
 Every collection has an associated schema that documents must validate against.
-Collections are either *captured*, meaning documents are directly added via Flow's ingestion APIs, or *derived* by applying transformations to other source collections, which may themselves be either captured or derived.
+Collections are either *captured*, meaning documents are directly added via Flow's ingestion APIs, or they're *derived* by applying transformations to other source collections, which may themselves be either captured or derived.
 A group of collections are held within a **catalog**.